 Pinterest went further in social media eCommerce and added interior design selecting in popular styles such as “Scandinavian”, “Mid-century”, “Farmhouse”, and so on, allowing you to create a room to your liking as if you were consulting a designer.
 After you click on the picture, the pins enable you to buy similar products that are in stock.

-Further Reading: Seven Best Practices for How to Use Pinterest for Marketing in 2021
+Further Reading: 7 Best Practices for How to Use Pinterest for Marketing

 2. Employ Instagram Reels and TikTok